 Video art emerged around 1963 in the United States and then Europe.
 It was taken up by several of the major movements, including Conceptualism and Minimalism.
 Important American video artists include: Joan Jonas (b.1936), Peter Campus (b.1937), Vito Acconci (b.1940), Bruce Nauman (b.1941), Dan Graham (b.1942), Gary Hill (b.1951), Tony Oursler (b.1957) and the great Bill Viola (b.1951).
 Later exponents include: Matthew Barney (b.1967) and the Japanese-American Mariko Mori (b.1967).

 Minimal Art is a purist form of abstract art which become an influential style around the world in sculpture, painting and architecture.
 Minimalist works (of sculpture and painting) typically consist of bare uniform elements making up some type of a grid or pattern.
 Frightening stuff!
-The term minimalism is usually applied to 3-D works by artists such as Massachusetts-born Carl Andre (b.1935), New York artists Dan Flavin (1933-1996) and Ellsworth Kelly, Missouri-born Donald Judd (1928-1994), the Connecticut sculptor Sol LeWitt, the Kansas City artist Robert Morris (b.1931), the North Carolina-born Kenneth Noland, the San Franciscan Richard Serra (b.1939), the New Jersey sculptor Tony Smith (1912-80), and the Baltimore artist Anne Truitt (b.1933); and to paintings by New Yorkers Robert Mangold (b.1937) and Brice Marden (b.1938), the Canadian-born Agnes Martin (1912-2004), the Italian-American Frank Stella, and Tennessee artist Robert Ryman (b.1930), among others.
+The term minimalism is also applied to 3-D works by artists such as Massachusetts-born Carl Andre (b.1935), New York artists Dan Flavin (1933-1996) and Ellsworth Kelly (b.1923), Missouri-born Donald Judd (1928-1994), the Connecticut sculptor Sol LeWitt, the Kansas City artist Robert Morris (b.1931), the North Carolina-born Kenneth Noland (b.1924), the San Franciscan Richard Serra (b.1939), the New Jersey sculptor Tony Smith (1912-80), and the Baltimore artist Anne Truitt (b.1933); and to paintings by New Yorkers Ad Reinhardt (1913-67), Robert Mangold (b.1937) and Brice Marden (b.1938), the Canadian-born Agnes Martin (1912-2004), the Italian-American Frank Stella, and Tennessee artist Robert Ryman (b.1930), among others.
 For the leading exponent of post-minimalism, see: Eva Hesse (1936-70) the German-American pupil of Joseph Albers.

-Fifteen years after the death of the surrealist Mexican painter Frida Kahlo (1907-1954), art made by women about women's issues - explored what it was to be a woman AND an artist in a male dominated world.
-Prominent American feminist artists included the Cleveland Ohio-born Nancy Spero (b.1926), the New Yorkers Eleanor Antin (b.1935) and Joan Jonas (b.1936), Judy Chicago (born Judy Cohen) (b.1939), the Oklahoma-born Mary Kelly (b.1941), and the Iowa-trained Miriam Schapiro (b.1923) and the New Jersey-born Barbara Kruger (b.1945).
+Born out of the Women's Liberation movement, feminist art aimed to give more prominence to women artists in history and to achieve better treatment for female artists in the art world.
+Prominent American feminist artists included the Cleveland Ohio-born Nancy Spero (b.1926), Judy Chicago (born Judy Cohen) (b.1939), the Oklahoma-born Mary Kelly (b.1941), the Iowa-trained Miriam Schapiro (b.1923) and the New Jersey-born Barbara Kruger (b.1945).
 Note also the feminist sculpture of the French-born American Louise Bourgeois (1911-2010).

 The terms "Neo-Pop" or "Post-Pop" denote the resurgence of interest in the themes and methods of the 1950s and 1960s Pop-Art movement.
 In particular, it refers to the work of artists like the Anglo-American Ashley Bickerton (b.1959), Jeff Koons (b.1955), and Haim Steinbach (b.1944).
 Employing recognizable objects, images of celebrities and symbols from popular culture, this updated form of Pop-Art also drew inspiration from Dada (in their use of readymades and found objects), and from modern conceptualism.